GET ME INTO BASEBALL, DAD!

 ALICE: That makes it sound gripping.

 DAD: Gripping is right.
 More gripping than thrilling.

 DAD: Do you watch?
-Or do you sit on the floor playing with your phone and complain that the game you’re not watching is dull?
+Or do you play with your phone and complain that the game you’re not watching is dull?

-ALICE: I never do that with the football I’m not watching.
+ALICE: I don’t say that about the football games I’m not watching.

 DAD: With football, you cover your eyes and say, “Too many things happening!”

 ALICE: [laughing] There are!
-Plus, how are you supposed to know what they’re going through when they hide their faces?
-They look like synchronized robots.
+And the players look like synchronized robots.
+How are you supposed to know what they’re going through when they hide their faces?

 DAD: Their bodies are expressive, and you can impute emotion based on the result of each play.
 But I take your point.
-You’d prefer a sport that lets you read emotions directly off players’ faces.
+You’d prefer a sport that lets you read emotions off a player’s face.
 A sport like baseball.